 There is a large river on the property which is great for swimming and kayaking.
 We have 2 kayaks.
 There is a new bitumen cycle track at the bottom of the drive which connects us to the region (Brisbane Valley Rail Trail).
 We also have some bikes.
 We are 6 km from Wondai, the nearest town, on a dirt road, in the heart of the South Burnett region of Queensland.
 Here there is an art gallery and 2 museums.
 There is a free community event called Park Run every Saturday which is a timed 5 km run along the cycle track from Wondai.
 Sometimes in the evenings we watch projected movies on a big screen.
 There is phone coverage for Telstra and Optus.

-Previous volunteers have spent days off relaxing, swimming, kayaking and at our town house for free wifi and washing clothes or have come to Kingaroy for the day.
-We have organised trips to our local dams and National Parks and taken our volunteers to community and family events.
+Previous volunteers have spent days off relaxing, swimming, kayaking or have come to Kingaroy for the day.
+We have organised trips to our local dams and taken our volunteers to community and family events.

 mehr als zwei